imran031387/mimran.github.io/_posts/articles/2017-06-21-first-look-drupa-resorvior-post-test.md

   teaser: reservoir-logo.png
 ---

-Reservoir is a drupal 8 powered back end for your front end and also a content repository also this supports JSON API and OAuth2 out of the box so It's dead simple to use.
+Reservoir is a drupal 8 powered back end for your front end and also a content repository which supports JSON API and OAuth2 out of the box so It's dead simple to use.

 ### How to install Reservoir